thawk/dotfiles/README.md

 pwndbg ./your-binary
 ```

-Pwndbg is supported on Ubuntu 20.04, and 22.04 with GDB 9.2 and later.
-We do not test on any older versions of Ubuntu, so `pwndbg` may not work on these versions (for Ubuntu 18.04 use the [2023.07.17: ubuntu18.04-final release](https://github.com/pwndbg/pwndbg/releases/tag/2023.07.17)).
+Pwndbg is supported on Ubuntu 22.04, and 24.04 with GDB 12.1 and later.
+We do not test on any older versions of Ubuntu, so `pwndbg` may not work on these versions.
+- For Ubuntu 20.04 use the [2024.08.29 release](https://github.com/pwndbg/pwndbg/releases/tag/2024.08.29)
+- For Ubuntu 18.04 use the [2023.07.17: ubuntu18.04-final release](https://github.com/pwndbg/pwndbg/releases/tag/2023.07.17)

 We may accept pull requests fixing issues in older versions on a case by case basis, please discuss this with us on [Discord](https://discord.gg/x47DssnGwm) first.
 You can also always checkout an older version of `pwndbg` from around the time the Ubuntu version you're interested in was still supported by Canonical, or you can attempt to build a newer version of GDB from source.

 Other Linux distributions are also supported via `setup.sh`, including: